Sebastain-Ludwig/my-emacs.d/README.md

 **An extremely simple Emacs configuration**

 I am a lisp programmer.
-Most of configurations are specially for using sbcl and \LaTeX
+Most of configurations are specially for using sbcl and $\LaTeX$

 1. Theme: Nord
 2. Completion: corf+orderless+cape